The Ram Pantry

-The Ram Pantry is a free food assistance program for college students currently enrolled at Fresno City College with an Associated Student Body (ASB) card.
+The Ram Pantry is a free food assistance program for college students currently enrolled at Fresno City College.
 The Ram Pantry believes that food insecurity and hunger should not be a barrier to success for students.
 The goal is to increase the graduation and course completion rate of our students.

 The Ram Pantry addresses this goal through free food assistance so that students in need can focus on classroom success rather than have hunger deter them from finishing their education.